 According to the Year 2 outcomes, the charter has determined that the systems and processes are somewhat effective in making progress towards achieving the goal.
-The actions have shown some effectiveness in increasing parent/guardian involvement and addressing chronic absenteeism.
-However, there are areas that require continued attention, such as addressing the high school dropout rate and improving graduation rates.
+The actions have shown effectiveness in parent/guardian involvement.
+However, there are areas that require continued attention, such as addressing the high school dropout rate as well as improving graduation rates.